Timthreetwelve/FreeSpace/FreeSpace/ReadMe.txt

 Automating FreeSpace
 ====================
 The File menu has a selection to start the Window Task Scheduler.
-When setting up a task supply the full path to FreeSpace.exe and then specify /write as an argument.
+When setting up a task, supply the full path to FreeSpace.exe and then specify /write as an argument.
 Doing so will cause FreeSpace to write the free space information to the log file and exit without showing the FreeSpace window.